 The 2030 Agenda for sustainability is a plan of action for people, the planet and prosperity.
-To enable countries to measure progress towards achieving the 2030 Agenda and its 17 Sustainable Development Goals (SDGs), the UN Statistical Commission has endorsed a Global Indicator Framework comprised of 232 SDG Target Indicators.
+To enable countries to measure progress towards achieving the 2030 Agenda and its 17 Sustainable Development Goals (SDGs), the UN Statistical Commission has endorsed a Global Indicator Framework comprised of 232 SDG Indicators.
 The SDGs and their targets are founded upon addressing the three dimensions of sustainability: The environment (biosphere); society; and, the economy, as shown in Figure 1.

-Figure 1: Integration of the 17 SDGs across environment (biosphere), society and economy (Stockholm Resilience Centre1)

-The SEEA Experimental Ecosystem Accounting (SEEA EEA) is an integrated statistical framework for organizing biophysical data for measuring ecosystem services, tracking changes in ecosystem assets and linking this information to economic and other human activity.2 The ability of the SEEA EEA to organise and integrate data on the environment and the economy in a consistent manner makes it an ideal framework to assist countries in reporting on a number of SDG Target Indicators.
-A recent report from UNEP-WCMC & UNSD (2019) has shown the potential of SEEA EEA and its companion, the Central Framework, to organise information for the calculation of 17 of the 232 SDG Target Indicators (these are listed in Appendix A).
+Figure 1: Integration of the 17 SDGs across environment (biosphere), society and economy.2 information to economic and other human activity (UN, et al., 2014b; UN et al., 2017).3 The ability of the SEEA EA to organise and integrate data on the environment and the economy in a consistent manner makes it an ideal framework to assist countries in reporting on a number of SDG Indicators.
+A recent report from UNSD (2019) has shown the potential of SEEA EA and its companion, the Central Framework, to organise information for the calculation of 17 of the 232 SDG Indicators (these are listed in Appendix A).